DJTommek/better-location/README.md

 1. Register [bot webhook](https://core.telegram.org/bots/api#setwebhook) to your webserver via [set-webhook.php](./set-webhook.php).
 For detailed info, open [index.php](./index.php).
 1. **Optional but recommended**: Disable public access to all files except webhook.php, which has to be accessed from Telegram servers.

+## Testing
+1. Run `composer test` (or directly `./vendor/bin/phpunit tests`).

+Note: Some tests may be skipped if missing configuration (eg. What3Words or MapyCZ Place ID and Panorama ID)

 ---
 *Based on the simple [DJTommek/php-template](https://github.com/DJTommek/php-template).*